Feeds:

 I’ve tried to carry on some of that same spirit here

-http://rockonomix.wordpress.com/ by doing these crazy contests, auctions, parties, etc… I hope to have a new shirt designed here shortly too and there’s a rumor about doing a golf outing.
+https://rockonomix.wordpress.com/ by doing these crazy contests, auctions, parties, etc… I hope to have a new shirt designed here shortly too and there’s a rumor about doing a golf outing.
 Stay tuned and don’t forget to check out my latest contest which ends July 15th.

 Thanks everyone.
 It’s great to see that I’m approaching 400 likes on Facebook!
 Help me get that number to 40,000 –